Gasket: Stress relaxation and torque loss

 Tighten the bolts on the flange.
 Due to vibration, temperature changes, and other factors such as spiral wound gasket stress relaxation, the bolt tension will gradually decrease, resulting in loss of torque, causing a leak.
 In general longer bolts and smaller diameters of bolt are better at preventing the loss of torque.
 A long thin bolt is an effective way to prevent torque loss.
 Heating for a certain period of time to stretch the bolt, and then maintaining a given torque, is very effective in preventing the loss of torque.
 When the gasket is thinner and smaller there will be a greater loss of torque.
 In addition, prevent strong vibration of the machine and the pipe itself, and isolate them from adjacent equipment vibration.
 Impacts on the sealing surface are not meaningless.
 Not impacting the tightened bolts can prevent the loss of torque.

 Surface not smooth

 It is important to make the sealing finish properly otherwise it will cause leakage.
-A surface that is too smooth can allow your gasket material to blow out under pressure.
+A surface that is too smooth can allow the gasket material to blow out under pressure.
 A surface that is not machined flat can provide leak paths.
 A good rule of thumb is a machined surface to 32RMS.
-This insures the surface is flat, but with enough surface finish to bite into the gasket under compression.
+This ensures the surface is flat, but with enough surface finish to bite into the gasket under compression.

-Metal Reinforced Gasket
+Metal reinforced gasket

 With metal core coated gaskets, both sides of the core are covered with a flexible, malleable sealant.
 There are reinforced metal seals in the pressure class up to 300.
 A strong metal core prevents pressure seals and a soft core ensures exceptional sealing.